fix8mt/conjure_enum/README.md

 ```
 These functions return `std::source_location::current().function_name()` as `const char*` strings for the enum type or enum value.
 The actual output is implementation dependent.
-> [!TIP]
-> If you want to report an issue please include the output of these methods.

 The following code:
 ```c++